re-rxjs/react-rxjs.org/docs/coreConcepts.md

 Now `useUserDetailsAndPosts` will start fetching both resources and suspend the component just once for both of them.

-But in this particular example, it would make more sense a different solution: We can move the usage of those two hooks down into `<UserDetails />` and `<UserPosts />`.
+However, in this particular example, it would make more sense a different solution.
+Note that `UserProfile` is not using any of `details` or `posts`, so we can move the usage of those two hooks down into the components that actually use them, `<UserDetails />` and `<UserPosts />`.
 This way, react will render both components, and both of them will suspend at the same time, while also subscribing to both streams simultaneously.